Arau/hugo-docs-playground/content/v1/docs/prerequisites/mountpropagation.md

 weight: 30
 ---

+> Modern versions of Kubernetes, Docker or other Container Runtimes enable
+> mount propagation by default.

 StorageOS requires mount propagation enabled to present devices as volumes for containers (see linux kernel documentation [here](http://man7.org/linux/man-pages/man2/mount.2.html)).